Martin McKee: Research

+In 2025, McKee co-authored an open letter published in The Lancet that advocated for continued and strengthened support for the World Health Organization.
+The letter was signed by 479 global health experts.

 Policy involvement

 When Lord Darzi proposed the establishment of Polyclinics in England McKee wrote a paper with Bernd Rechel of the London School of Hygiene and Tropical Medicine in which they observed: